mrolims/pynamicalsys/README.md

 ## Citation

-If you use **PyCandy** package in your work, please consider citing our associated publication:
+If you use **pynamicalsys** package in your work, please consider citing our associated publication:

 ```bibtex
     @article{YourPaper2025,